alexandre-pansan/hackathon/mobile/README.md

 ## Development server

-And to test the webapp run  `ng serve -o` for a dev server.
-Navigate to `http://localhost:4200/`.
+And to test the webapp run  `ionic serve` for a dev server.
+Navigate to `http://localhost:8100/`.
 The app will automatically reload if you change any of the source files.

-If you want the webapp to be open across the network, run `ng serve -o --host 0.0.0.0`
+If you want the webapp to be open across the network, run `ionic serve --host 0.0.0.0`